woman sitting at desk with hands on temples surrounded by a stack of notes

 couple running with palm trees as backdrop. activity is a great way to manage stress.

-Manage Stress With Movement
+Ways to Manage Stress With Movement

 Getting moving, whether it’s a brisk walk or just a quick stroll, simple wellness can seriously boost how you feel.
 It’s great for shaking off stress, tension, anxiety, and even those down-in-the-dumps moments.